megalithic/dotfiles/README.md

 to your `$HOME`, or to `$XDG_CONFIG_HOME`.

-I have tried to be platform agnostic, but the majority of scripts that run here are for macos, with a handful of debian/ubuntu linux specific platform scripts and provisions.
+I have tried to be platform agnostic, but the majority of scripts that run here are for macOS (specifically Big Sur at the time of this edit), with a handful of debian/ubuntu linux specific platform scripts and provisions.
 This means that certain tools/binaries I rely on may or may not install/configure on linux.
 Though, I have tested it decently well on an Ubuntu-based Linode instance.